jdrem/json-logging/README.md

   </layout>
 </appender>
 ```
-If you're using this for logstash, you could instead add mappings as process the file rather than adding properties to the Layout class.
+If you're using this for logstash, which is a likely use case for this, you could instead add mappings as process the file rather than adding properties to the Layout class.
 For instance,
-this would accomplish the same thing:
+this logstash.conf file would accomplish the same thing:
 ```
 input {
     file {